mmmaaatttttt/personal-site/src/pages/stories/mind-the-gerrymandered-gap.md

 <ResponsiveIFrame src="https://fivethirtyeight.abcnews.go.com/video/embed/56134801" heightOverWidth={36/64} />

-But regardless of the degree, reduction in gerrymandering is one of the few issues that enjoys broad bipartisan support.
-Here's hoping that the next few years will see mathematics used on the right side of this fight, rather than being used to draw even more extreme gerrymanders after the 2020 census.
-I enjoy a funny looking shape as much as the next person, but I enjoy a healthy democracy more.
+Regardless of the degree, reduction in gerrymandering is one of the few issues that enjoys broad bipartisan support.
+Here's hoping that the next few years will see mathematics used on the right side of this fight, rather than being used to draw even more extreme gerrymanders in the future.

+Finally, it's important to note that even if citizens are able to combat gerrymandering through their legislatures, or even overcome the inherent bias in gerrymandered districts through increased voter turnout, gerrymandering itself is but one of many strategies those in power use to try to maintain their power.
+Equally as important, if not more so, are continued and systematic efforts at voter suppression.
+We also need to be vigilant in defending against more fundamental attempts to bias our representation at the census level itself.

+But these are topics for another day.
+If you'd like to learn more about gerrymandering, please check out some of the sources below.
+And if you can, don't forget to vote!

 Sources: